-Mobile medical care for refugees and locals
+Mobile medical care for Syrian refugees and crisis affected Lebanese population

 Area: 10,452 km2

-Population: c.
-5.8 Million
+Population: ca. 6.8 Million

 Donors: ADH - Germany's Relief Coalition, German Federal Foreign Office, private donations

-Partner: Lebanese Association of the Sovereign Order of Malta
+Partner: Order of Malta Lebanon